 - Commercial Liquid Yeast: which has a shelf life of 1 week.
 If you are buying imported yeast, it might be difficult

 Yeast is the single-celled microorganisms that are responsible for fermenting sugar (maltose, glucose, fructose, sucrose, etc.) to ethanol.
 In the absence of oxygen, these yeasts do the transformation which converts your grain/fruit into a beverage.
-Yeast nutrients, on the other hand, are food for the yeast. on their own nutrients achieve nothing more than making a comfortable home for the yeast to function at its best capacity.
+Yeast nutrients, on the other hand, are food for the yeast.
+On their own nutrients achieve nothing more than making a comfortable home for the yeast to function at its best capacity.
 Yeast energizer, on the other hand, is an SOS remedy needed to recover from stuck fermentation or incomplete fermentation or excessively low-temperature fermentation which can make yeast sluggish.

 - Use extra yeast (3gm per liter will ferment twice as fast as 1 gm per liter.
-With turbo yeast you can ferment 18-20% in 3 days.
+With turbo yeast, you can ferment 18-20% in 3 days.

-- Add little quantity of sugar syrup daily rather than all at once.
-If your recipe calls for 210 gm of sugar per liter, add 70 gm daily for 3 days rather than 210 gm on first day.
+- Add a little quantity of sugar syrup daily rather than all at once.
+If your recipe calls for 210 gm of sugar per liter, add 70 gm daily for 3 days rather than 210 gm on the first day.
 This will prevent the dehydrating effect of sugar from slowing down the yeast metabolism.